-We intend to become a fully integrated discovery, development and commercial company that will pioneer the field of immune reset.
-We believe that our product portfolio will offer significant commercial synergies.
-We are developing our products so that they can each be used individually or in combination with each other.
-As a result, our portfolio could be utilized in a manner tailored to the patient's disease, such that a patient may receive more than one Magenta therapy as part of their individual immune reset journey.
+Magenta intends to become a fully integrated discovery, development and commercial company in the field of stem cell transplant.
+We are developing our product candidates to be used individually or, in some cases, in combination with each other.
+As a result, our portfolio could be tailored to the patient's disease, such that a patient may receive more than one Magenta therapy as part of his or her individual stem cell transplant.